 Concentrations of credit risk with respect to accounts receivable are limited due to the large number of customers comprising the Company's customer base and their dispersion across many geographies.
 The Company does not require collateral.
 The Company records an allowance for doubtful accounts based on the assessment of the collectability of customer accounts, considering factors such as historical experience, credit quality, the age of the accounts receivable balances, and current economic conditions that may affect a customer's ability to pay.
-Centers for Medicare and Medicaid Services ("CMS"), accounted for approximately 27% and 26% of the Company's revenue for the three months ended March 31, 2020, and 2019, respectively.
-CMS accounted for 22% and 18% of accounts receivable at March 31, 2020 and March 31, 2019, respectively.
+Centers for Medicare and Medicaid Services ("CMS"), accounted for approximately 28% and 27% of the Company's revenue for each of the three and nine months ended September 30, 2020, respectively, and 28% and 27%, of the Company's revenue for the three and nine months ended September 30, 2019, respectively.
+CMS accounted for 22% and 20% of accounts receivable at September 30, 2020 and December 31, 2019, respectively.